 HTTP 400 Bad Request.

 Once the response is returned containing the collection of searchBucket objects, it is possible to refine the search request to only the matching elements contained in one searchBucket.
 This is achieved by passing back the aggregationsFilterToken value in the aggregationFilters property of the subsequent searchRequest.

-See refine search results for examples that show using aggregation to enhance and narrow down search results.
+For examples that show how to use aggregation to enhance and narrow down search results, see Refine search results.

 Request spelling correction

 Spelling correction is a popular way to handle mismatches between typos in a user query and the correct words in matched contents.
 When typos are detected in the original user query, you can get the search result either for the original user query or the corrected alternate query.
 You can also get the spelling correction information for typos in the queryAlterationResponse property of the searchResponse.

 In the request body of the query method, specify the queryAlterationOptions that should be applied to the query for the spelling corrections.
 The description of queryAlterationOptions is defined in the searchRequest.